-The Solomon R. Guggenheim Foundation has been running an International Internship Program at the Peggy Guggenheim Collection for the past 40 years.
+The Solomon R. Guggenheim Foundation has been overseeing an International Internship Program at the Peggy Guggenheim Collection for the past 40 years.

-The internship program is designed for students and recent graduates in art, art history or related disciplines, who are interested in gaining first-hand experience of how a museum is run and familiarity with an important collection of modern art.
+The program is designed for students in art, art history, or related disciplines, who are interested in gaining first-hand experience of how a museum is run and familiarity with an important collection of modern art.

 The Program